01 of 07

 Eliminate the Peanut Oil Part 2

 Patience should be exercised when extracting the oil from the peanuts.
-I have always found that making this spice ahead of the occasion or event at which you wish to use it is key.
-I normally place a heavy based pot on top of the paper towel covering the peanuts.
-I make it as heavy as possible by adding a few things to weight it down.
-I then leave it to do its thing for at least half an hour.Continue to 7 of 7 below.
+We have always found that making this spice ahead of the occasion or event at which you wish to use it is key.
+We normally place a heavy-based pot on top of the paper towel covering the peanuts.
+We make it as heavy as possible by adding a few things to weight it down. we then leave it to do its thing for at least half an hour.Continue to 7 of 7 below.

 07 of 07

 Once extracted, you may proceed to mix in the spices.
 This does not need further explanation.
 The spice is now ready for use as a rub for meat.
 If using beef, the best cut is sirloin steak.
 During preparation, it can either be sprinkled on top of the meat skewers during grilling or once the cooking process has been completed.
 As we have made quite a big batch, use the quantity required, then store the remaining spice for another day in an airtight container.